TobiasLohner/proSoar/README.md

    Run `util/bin/private/gen_airports`

-5. Install mapserver, airspace maps and tilecache

-   Copy the MapServer (<http://www.mapserver.org>) cgi binary to `util/bin/public/`

-   Create the `airspace.gml` file in `storage/map/airspace/` (please have a look at <http://www.gdal.org/ogr/> for instrucions)

-   Tilecache can be found at <http://www.tilecache.org>.
-Install it to `util/bin/public/` and alter the config file in `config/tilecache.cfg` according your needs.

-6. Install qrencode
+5. Install qrencode

    See <http://megaui.net/fukuchi/works/qrencode/index.en.html>

-7. Configure apache
+6. Configure apache

    Alter your apache configuration to use the `web/` directory as webroot.
 Include the config file in `config/apache.conf` to your configuration.

-8. Deploy public web directory
+7. Deploy public web directory

    Run `deploy/deploy.py`